 Roaring 40s Kayaking requires full payment 60 days prior to departure and reserves the right to cancel expeditions up until this date if there are insufficient numbers.
 In such a case, participants will be given a choice of:

 In the event of such a cancellation, Roaring 40s Kayaking cannot be held responsible for any losses incurred by participants, i.e. non-refundable airlines tickets and accommodation.
 If for any reason whatsoever a participant cancels less than four weeks prior to the trip departure, they will forfeit all payments.
-For this reason, we highly recommend purchasing travel insurance that covers losses due to unforeseen events that result in cancellations.
+For this reason, we highly recommend purchasing travel insurance that covers losses due to unforeseen events that result in cancellations, including COVID cancellations.